rancher/rancher/docs/concepts/index.md

 ### Users

-Users govern who has the access rights to view and manage Rancher resources within their environment.
+Users govern who has the access rights to view and manage Rancher resources within their project.
 Rancher allows access for a single tenant but multi-user support can be enabled by integrating with GitHub's OAuth support for authorization.

 Please read about [access control]({{site.baseurl}}/docs/configuration/access-control/) to enable GitHub authentication.

-### Environments
+### Projects

-All hosts and any Rancher resources (i.e. containers, load balancers, etc.) are created and belong to an environment.
-Access control to who can view and manage these resources are then defined by the owner of the environment.
-Rancher currently supports the capability for each user to manage and invite other users to their environment and allows for the ability to create multiple environments for different workloads.
-For example, you may want to create a "dev" environment and a separate "production" environment with its own set of resources and limited user access for your application deployment.
+All hosts and any Rancher resources (i.e. containers, load balancers, etc.) are created and belong to an project.
+Access control to who can view and manage these resources are then defined by the owner of the project.
+Rancher currently supports the capability for each user to manage and invite other users to their project and allows for the ability to create multiple projects for different workloads.
+For example, you may want to create a "dev" project and a separate "production" project with its own set of resources and limited user access for your application deployment.

-[Access control]({{site.baseurl}}/docs/configuration/access-control/) will need to be set up before being able to [share environments]({{site.baseurl}}/docs/configuration/environments/) with users.
+[Access control]({{site.baseurl}}/docs/configuration/access-control/) will need to be set up before being able to [share projects]({{site.baseurl}}/docs/configuration/projects/) with users.

 <a id="host"></a>